dkchcl/DevOps/Notes/Docker/Dockers.md

 7. Docker was first release in March 2013, it is developed by Solomon Hykes and Sebastien Pahl.
 8. Docker is a set of Platform as a Service (PaaS) that uses OS Level Virtualization whereas VMware uses Hardware level Virtualization.

+**Why Docker is popular?**
+Docker gained its popularity due to its impact on the software development and deployment.
+The following are the some of the main reasons for docker becoming popular:

+**Portability:** Docker facilitates the developers in packaging their applications with all dependencies into a single lightweight containers.
+It facilities in ensuring the consistent performance across the different computing environments.
+**Reproducibility:** Through encapsulating the applications with their dependencies within a container it ensures in software setups remaining consistent across the development, testing and production environments.
+**Efficiency:** Docker through its container based architecture it optimizes the resource utilization.
+It allows the developers to run the multiple isolated applications on a single host system.
+**Scalability:** Docker’s scalability features facilitated the developers in making easier of their applications handling at time of workloads increment.

+A Docker container is a standardized, encapsulated environment that runs applications.
+A container is managed using the Docker API or CLI.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 ```powershell
 docker pull nginx